by Rogath Henry | 25 September 2024 08:46 am09

-We who are saved by our Lord Jesus Christ are likened to one tree planted by God Himself in the world.
-We all share a part in that tree and have responsibilities to fulfill.
+We who are saved with our Lord Jesus Christ are likened to a tree planted by God Himself in the world.
+And we all have a part in that tree, with responsibilities assigned to us.

-Our Lord Jesus Christ is compared to the trunk (stem) of the tree, and we are likened to the branches.
+Our Lord Jesus Christ is likened to the trunk of the tree, and we are likened to the branches.

-The trunk stretches from the roots to where the branches grow.
-Jesus, our Lord, is the source of our life, coming from God to bring life to us.
-We, the branches, extend from the trunk to the fruit.
+The trunk extends from the roots to the place where the branches grow.
+Thus, our Lord Jesus is the one who gives life to us, coming from God and bringing us forth.
+But we extend from the branches to the fruits.

 John 15:1-2,5

-Many of us only see the branches bearing fruit, but today it is good to look deeper.
-Usually, a branch consists of two things: first, the leaves, and second, the fruit.
+Now, many of us only see the fruits in the branches.
+But today it is good to look deeper.
+Normally, a branch is made up of two things: first, the leaves, and second, the fruit.

 Both should be visible on the branch.

-The original meaning of fruit in the tree metaphor is not about “harvesting” people for Christ as some might think, but rather about producing the fruit of your salvation — that is, the fruit of repentance.
+The original meaning of fruit in the tree analogy is not about converting people to Christ, as often assumed, but about producing the fruit of your own salvation—that is, the fruit of repentance.

-John the Baptist clearly explained this by the power of the Spirit.
+John the Baptist, through the Spirit, explained this clearly.
 Let us read:

 Matthew 3:7-10